 Yule sounds like he is imitating more good-time traditional rock and roll here.
 Whether it’s The Grateful Dead at some moments, particularly on the opening track, “Little Jack.”
-The grooves pick up on the electrifying “Caroline,” which sounds like it could have been a classic Beach Boys song.
-Not because of the name, Caroline, but because of Yule’s own backing vocals and surf rock guitar strings.
+Or the electrifying surf rock grooves on “Caroline,” which sounds like it could have been an early Beach Boys song.
 The track “Dopey Joe,” is a bit ridiculous, but it features sensational backing vocals from a few unidentified female singers and it is accompanied by a peppy saxophone.
-However at the end, there is a guitar solo in the background, that the saxophone upstages, which sounds like the one featured in “Rock & Roll” off “Loaded” (1970).
-The catchy “She’ll Make You Cry” features a Joe Walsh-esque guitar solo.
-This song is the highlight of the album, which should make listeners re-evaluate Yule’s impact in the group.
+However at the end, there is a guitar solo in the background, that the saxophone upstages, which sounds like the one featured in “Rock & Roll” off “Loaded.”
+The catchy “She’ll Make You Cry” features a Joe Walsh-esque guitar solo, which is the strongest track on the album, which should make listeners re-evaluate Yule’s impact with the Velvet’s.

-Even though this album leaps in different directions, where he tries to be original, but sometimes tries to sound too much like the Beatles, the songs are repetitive.
-The instrumentals are predictive, especially with the guitar solos.
+Even though this album leaps in different directions and sounds unfocused, there is a lot of predictable moments here.
+The instrumentals are repetitive, especially with the guitar solos.
 It is typical.
-Not that there’s anything wrong with recording a normal contemporary album that fits the standard early seventies sound for commercial value.
+Not that there’s anything wrong with recording a traditionally sounding-contemporary rock album that fits the standard early seventies sound for commercial value.
 However, the problem is it is under a name that has broken boundaries and has been one of the most innovative bands of all time.
-Sadly, this record did not kick start Yule’s solo career, it deemed him as being one of the worst things to happen to the VU.
+Sadly, this record did not kick start Yule’s solo careert—it deemed him as being one of the worst things to happen to the Velvets’ legacy.
 Maybe if it was a stand-alone solo effort from Yule, it would be treated better or not even noticed at all.
 I guess the only Velvet’s-esque trait associated with this album are the sexual undertones on the cover art.